 For an entrée, Cullen and I both decided to get the fish sandwich (fried or grilled, lettuce, tomato, duke’s mayo, $13).
 The catch of the day was Mahi, so we both decided to try it fried.
 They serve it on these big fresh buns from Browns Court Bakery, which are delicious all on their own, and the sandwich came together like something from a symphony.

-Harry apparently had not yet eaten enough oysters, so he decided to try the fried oyster sandwich (lettuce, tomato, avocado, comeback sauce, $13).
+Lily apparently had not yet eaten enough oysters, so she decided to try the fried oyster sandwich (lettuce, tomato, avocado, comeback sauce, $13).
 I’m not sure what comeback sauce is, but this sandwich was on point.
-Harry ate it in like 2.5 seconds, but I snuck a bite in when he wasn’t looking.
-Like I said, I’m not crazy about oysters, but this sandwich was awesome.
-The oysters were fried perfectly, the breading was nice and crisp, and you can tell they served it as soon as they cooked it because it was still nice and hot, and the breading hadn’t yet had an opportunity to get soggy.
+Lily ate it in like 2.5 seconds, but I snuck a bite in when she wasn’t looking.
+This sandwich was awesome; the oysters were fried perfectly, the breading was nice and crisp, and you can tell they served it as soon as they cooked it because it was still nice and hot, and the breading hadn’t yet had an opportunity to get soggy.

 Taylor opted for the shrimp sandwich (fried or grilled; lettuce, tomato, avocado, comeback sauce, $13).
 Because we had all decided to clog our arteries together, she also opted to get it fried, and though I tend to prefer grilled shrimp, this sandwich was delicious.
 Idk if I would’ve though to put avocado on a shrimp sandwich, but it really, really worked.